Lecodeurenretard/API/README.md

 ## Handled methods
 For now, any other method that __`GET`__, __`POST`__, __`HEAD`__ or __`OPTIONS`__ will send back an error message.
-A `GET` request is equivalent to a `POST` request (parsed as an HTML form), the server will send the headers of the music.
+A `GET` request is equivalent to a `POST` request, the server will send the headers of the music.
 A `HEAD` request will send back only the headers.

 ## Handling errors
 The server will __always__ send the error message in JSON.